“Great advice from @LisaPoisso”—Jane Friedman

-Your helper may be great at grammar and spelling, but professional editors spend every day not only dealing with the intricacies of language but also immersed in developing style and usage trends, conventions and trends within genres, e-publishing processes and standards, book marketing and sales trends, changing fiction conventions, typographical issues and more.
+Your helper may be great at grammar and spelling, but professional editors spend every day not only dealing with the intricacies of language but also immersed in developing style and usage trends, conventions and trends within genres, e-publishing processes and standards, book marketing and sales trends, evolving industry and reader expectations, typographical issues and more.
 Someone who’s not a professional editor won’t even be aware of the things about editing they don’t know.

 If you’ll be querying agents and publishers, you need a compelling story in a competent presentation.
 But the field is more competitive than it used to be, and polish is becoming more important than ever.
 Some agents and publishers no longer consider manuscripts that lack professional polish when so many that come in are already well across that line.
 Developmental editing and line editing are no longer a given in the traditional publishing process, so if you want those things for your book, hire it yourself before you submit.